x7qiu/x7qiu.github.io/_posts/2019-01-27-LeetCode-Backtracking.md

 * The character 'D' followed by all permutations of "ABCE"
 * The character 'E' followed by all permutations of "ABCD"

 As the recursion proceeds, the number of prefix characters increases, and the length of following permutations decrease.
-Notice however that this problem takes slightly different argument compared to the original problem.
+Logically we can treat the prefix as decisions we've alread made so far (initially empty), and the rest as candidate decisions (initially the entire string/numbers to be permutated).
+Notice however that this problem takes slightly different arguments compared to the original problem.
 As always, we use a wrapper function to make it consistent, which is convinient since we will need one for saving all the solutions anyways.

 {% highlight python %}
 def permute(nums):